 Jesse E. Merten, 45, has been a director since March 2018.
 Mr. Merten is Executive Vice President and Chief Risk Officer of Allstate, the direct parent company of Allstate Life.
 He chairs the Enterprise Risk and Return Management Committee, which oversees all corporate risk and return activities.
 In 2015, Mr. Merten was elected Senior Vice President and Treasurer of The Allstate Corporation and Allstate, responsible for liquidity management, capital sourcing and deployment, bank and rating agency relationships, strategy and corporate financial planning and analysis.
-Mr. Merten joined Allstate Financial officer in 2012.
+Mr. Merten joined Allstate Financial as Senior Vice President and Chief Financial Officer in 2012.
 Mr. Merten has extensive experience in financial services, including financial planning and capital management, as well as a deep understanding of risk management.